Home Donate New Search Gallery How-To Books Links Workshops About Contact

 Intro Specs Performance Compared Recommendations

-This is the sharpest 50mm high-speed lens I've ever used, when it's in perfect focus.
+This is the sharpest 50mm high-speed lens I've ever used at large apertures, presuming it's in perfect focus.

 For instance, this shot was made at f/11 with the f/1.2 lens, where all these lenses look alike: